websight-io/docs/docs/docs/developers/quick-start/index.md

 ![Luna Title added](luna-title-component.png)

-Edit properties of the _Luna Title_:
+Edit properties of the _Luna Title_ on the side panel:

 1. set _Heading size_ to `XL`
 1. set _Heading text_ to `New Grand Luxor Jewelry Collection`